 This course allows the student to be exposed to many areas of music in ministry and covers a basic introduction and instruction in elements of music and music appreciation.
 Teaching focuses on the elements and quality of music and its use in Christian ministry.
 Students will learn the impact and importance of music as they explore the various types of music, the elements of music, and the effects of music.
-The practice of music as an integral part of worship is also covered, and each student is instructed in principles of song leading and led in regular times of singing.

 Nutrition, Health & Hygiene